Lucía M. Suárez

 Lucía M. Suárez has written and taught extensively on the literary production of the Caribbean and its Diaspora authors, claiming their islands and framing their identities through memory and emotion, within a human rights context.
 Through her research, writing and teaching, she examines the politics of belonging and exclusion, more specifically the dynamics of social mobility through the arts, literature, literacy, dance and performance.
 Dr. Suárez focuses on Cuban and Cuban-American identity and memory, the cultural production of the Comparative-Caribbean, Latina/o/x life narratives, social mobility and cultural survival through Afro-Brazilian dance and performance.

-At Iowa State University, she has the pleasure of teaching all levels of Spanish language, Textual and Media Analyses, oral history, the Senior Seminar on Latina/o/x Memoirs, and diversity courses such as Introduction to Latino/a Studies (online and face to face).
+At Iowa State University, she has the pleasure of teaching all levels of Spanish language, Textual and Media Analyses, oral history, the Senior Seminar on Latina/o/x Memoirs, and Cultures and Communities courses such as Introduction to Latino/a Studies (online and face to face).
 Enthusiastically, she encourages all her students to be compassionate, informed, local and global citizens.

 As the director of the US Latino/a Studies Program, she focuses on building community through outreach, community service learning, and internships that provide high impact learning.
 She has spearheaded the USLS/Parks Library partnership with Voces of a Pandemic at the University of Texas, Austin, which collects Iowa Latinx life stories for a digital, national archive.